Adopt A Japanese Bobtail

 Story

 Hello My name is Tater.
 I am a beautiful and stunny long haired black Manx (no tail).
 I am sweet as pie.
 I am part dog/part cat.
 I was born w/o tail.
 I have a little knub for a tail and they tell me it is genetic.
 I am a hooman boy.
 I love my foster mommy and will follow her around like a dog.
 I know how to follow my hooman to food and to my bedroom.
 I am best suited for someone who wants to stay/work from home as I have some separation anxiety when I am acclimating to a new environment.
-I am also have a voice on me and once every few days I like to cry out/sing and project my voice.
+I am also have a voice on me and when I want something, I like to cry whine.
+I can be a talker.
 My foster mom thinks that I am trying to call out for my previous mommy who had to let me go.
 I am seeking a home that will love me for eternity as I am very sweet and clingy and I get along with other nice cats.
 Mean cats tend to scare me as I was previously bullied in my previous home.
 I currently live in a cattery w/17 cats but prefer to be the only cat and the apple of someone's eye.

 Photo of Leia